mvnayagam/pyPSC/README.md

-Here's a well-structured `README.md` file based on the information you provided:

----

 # pyPSC: Parameter Space Concept for Determining 1D-Projected Crystal Structures

 **pyPSC** is a Python package that implements the Parameter Space Concept (PSC) for determining 1-dimensionally projected structures of independent scatterers from diffraction data.
 This method avoids traditional Fourier inversion and focuses on exploring all possible structural parameter combinations consistent with available diffraction data in a parameter space of dimension `m`.